Quantcast

 Officers from the 67th Precinct responded to 1440 Utica Ave. shortly after 4:30 a.m. and found a 26-year-old man shot in the left leg and a 36-year-old man shot in the left hand.
 A 38-year-old man later arrived at a local hospital, reporting he had been shot in the left leg.

-A trail of blood covered Glenwood Road and a BMW at the scene, along with a Boston Red Sox cap left as evidence.
+A trail of blood covered Glenwood Road and a BMW at the scene.
+A Boston Red Sox cap was left sitting on the sidewalk.

 A Boston Red Sox cap left at the scene of a triple shooting in Brooklyn Monday morning is part of the ongoing NYPD investigation.Photo by Lloyd Mitchell